 - Their exchange rates are consistently better than any Australian bank.

-- They do not charge a commision or fee however paying them using a credit card may incur more fees.
+- They do not charge any commissions or fees.
+However paying them using a credit card may incur fees.

 We’re most interested in how safe it is to use Travelex, how they work and when you should use them.
-In this article, we’ll explore:
+In this Travelex review, we’ll explore:

 - Should you use Travelex?